-In this course, students integrate the concepts, techniques, and knowledge of the principal components of project management in a comprehensive, applied case study exercises.
-Course topics include project planning, project scope management, risk management, project scheduling and estimation, and project assessment.
+In this course, students integrate the concepts, techniques, and knowledge of the principal components of project, program and portfolio management in comprehensive, applied case study exercises.
+Course topics ways of working, value delivery, benefits realization management, program/portfolio structuring, project scheduling and estimation, and project assessment.

 The MSPM offers an in-depth study of multiple aspects of project management.
 The capstone course is designed to allow the student to apply the concepts and skills gained from these courses to comprehensive case study scenarios, employing a broad range of project management knowledge.